truongbuu/Waterloo-Assignment/README.md

 1. Pull the repository (or download) to local computer

-2. Using command line, cd to the downloaded folder
+2. Using command line, change directory tto the downloaded folder

-3. After having Python and assiciated libraries installed, type: py Assignment.py
+3. After having Python and associated libraries installed, type: py Assignment.py

 4. The resulted file is: submission.csv